jamesread/EMEA-SA2-Training/README.md

 **laptop**.
 While running them on your local laptop may seem appealing, **running them on OpenStack will generally be less effort and will be faster**.

+## Preparation

+### Choose your environment

+1. A working KVM environment or
+2. OpenStack environment

 ## Order that the labs should be delivered:

 1. [Deploy Atomic Hosts](deployAtomicHosts.md)